siemdejong/skinstression/README.md

 <!-- ETYMOLOGY -->
 ## Etymology
 Skinstression is a combination of skin, stress and regression.
-Second-harmonic generation images next and corresponding stress curves form the basis of the regression task.
+Second-harmonic generation images and their corresponding stress curves form the basis of the regression task.

 <!-- LICENSE -->